ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 - Sparrow app will start scanning all your keys and txs and it will be displayed after a while in the "Transactions" tab.
 Patience, it will take some time.
 - For a faster, secure and private connection is better to connect your Sparrow wallet app to your node (via Electrum server or directly to a Bitcoin Core RPC)

-And done, now you can manage your Zeus LND onchain wallet from Sparrow.
+And done, now you can manage your ZEUS LND onchain wallet from Sparrow.